mesosphere/dcos-docs-site/pages/1.11/tutorials/iot_pipeline/index.md

     dcos marathon app add tweeter.json
     ```

-    **Tip:** The `instances` parameter in `tweeter.json` specifies the number of app instances.
+    The `instances` parameter in `tweeter.json` specifies the number of app instances.
 Use the following command to scale your app up or down:

     ```bash
     dcos marathon app update tweeter instances=<number_of_desired_instances>